rgrupesh/Personal-Blog/content/posts/model/BERT-vs-XLNet.md

 <h4>Processing and Pre-training</h4>

- Permutation Language Modeling is the concept of training bi-directional AR model on all permutation of words in a sentence.
+ Permutation Language Modeling(PLM) is the concept of training bi-directional AR model on all permutation of words in a sentence.
 XLNet makes use of PLM to achieve state-of-the-art(SOTA) results.
 Besides, XLNet is based on the [Transformer-XL](https://arxiv.org/pdf/1901.02860.pdf) which it uses as the main pretraining framework.
 It adopts the method like segment recurrent mechanism and relative encoding from Transformer-XL model.

 ![](/xlnet.png)